National Museum Belgrade – Serbian 19th Century Painting

 When speaking about Realism in Serbian art at the end of the 19th and beginning of the 20th century, Đorđe Krstić is a significant phenomenon in many ways.

-His talent and his unique artistic language were remarked during the years of his studies at the Munich Academy and were followed at the exhibitions in which he took part.
+His talent and unique artistic language were remarked during the years of his studies at the Munich Academy and were followed at the exhibitions in which he took part.

 The reason why Đorđe Krstić surpasses other painters of his generation is the influence that he had as a painter and a teacher on the generation of younger Serbian artists, those who completely turned away from Academism towards Pleinairism and Impressionsim.